Oil Pulling: Should Dental Hygienists Recommend It?

 © photographyfirm / Adobe Stock

-Oil pulling, and the supposed health benefits of it, has been making the rounds for a few years now.
+Oil pulling and its supposed health benefits has been making the rounds for a few years now.
 You’ve probably even had a patient or two ask you about it.
 Spread through articles on social media and online blogs, oil pulling is touted as the latest and greatest way to improve oral health and purify your body.

 As a dental hygienist, if you haven’t heard about this practice before, you are likely to have a patient bring it up sometime soon.
-The articles being shared on Facebook and written by natural health enthusiasts claim that oil pulling can improve or cure a wide range of ailments, from back pain to diabetes to asthma.
-It’s even been suggested as a remedy for mood swings, hormonal imbalances, and PMS!
+The articles being shared on Facebook and written by natural health enthusiasts claim that oil pulling can improve or cure a wide range of ailments, from back migraines to diabetes to asthma.1 It’s also been touted to support hormonal imbalances, improve vision, reduce inflammation in bones and joints, and promote normal kidney function.2

 So how, exactly, does one practice oil pulling?
 The technique is ancient and comes from Ayurvedic practices; it requires you to use pure vegetable oils.
-By swishing or “pulling” these pure oils around in your mouth for at least 20 minutes, up to three times per day, you can remove harmful pathogens like bacteria and fungus from your mouth, teeth, gums and even throat.
-The technique is supposed to have its dramatic effects on all-over health by activating enzymes that remove toxins from the blood.
+By swishing or “pulling” these pure oils around in your mouth for as much as 20 minutes, up to three times per day, you can remove harmful pathogens like bacteria and fungus from your mouth, teeth, gingiva, and even throat.
+The technique is supposed to dramatically affect overall health by activating enzymes that remove toxins from the blood.

-As a hygienist, my focus is on how — or if — oil pulling improves oral health.
-Some of the dental-specific claims for oil pulling include that it will stabilize mobile teeth, cure gum disease and dental caries, whiten teeth, and halt or even “fix” recession.
+As a hygienist, I focus on how or if oil pulling improves oral health.
+Some dental-specific claims for oil pulling include that it will stabilize mobile teeth, cure periodontal disease and dental caries, whiten teeth, and halt or even “fix” recession.

 Oil Pulling and Dental Plaque

 For oil pulling to have any impact at all on tooth decay, the oils used would have to be able to break through this biofilm’s protective barrier.
 No scientific studies indicate that oil is able to penetrate the biofilm effectively.
-Dental researchers have found that mechanical or physical methods like brushing and flossing (or otherwise cleaning interdentally) is the only way to break through this biofilm.
+Dental researchers have found that mechanical or physical methods like brushing and interdental cleaning are the only way to break through this biofilm.

-Can oil pulling heal gum disease?
-It’s unlikely that the swishing technique could get deep enough into periodontal pockets to be effective.
-Rinsing with mouthwash, for example, only reaches — at maximum — 2 mm into a gingival sulcus.
+Can oil pulling heal periodontal disease?
+It’s unlikely that the swishing technique could reach deep enough into periodontal pockets to be effective.
+Rinsing with mouthwash, for example, only reaches a maximum of 2 mm into a gingival sulcus.
 Most patients with gingivitis or periodontitis have pockets that well exceed this depth.
 That’s why rinsing has been proven in scientific studies to be a poor delivery method for getting liquid subgingivally.

 Unfortunately, there’s no indication that thicker oil would be any more likely to penetrate deeper subgingivally.
 A reproducible study with a large sample size would have to prove that the specific vegetable oils used in oil pulling could do what other liquids cannot.